gbv/beaconspec/beacon.md

 [](#RFC6570), with all template expressions being either `{ID}` for simple string expansion or `{+ID}` for reserved expansion.
 If no template expression is given, the pattern MUST be processed as if the expression `{ID}` was appended.
-For instance the following URI patterns are equal:
+Therefore the following URI patterns are equal:

      http://example.org/
 	 http://example.org/{ID}